£62k awarded to 42 year old man hit by a falling object

-The Claimant submitted a claim to the CICA (Criminal Injuries Compensation Authority).
 The hearing took place 5 years after the accident at the Liverpool Criminal Injuries Compensation Board.
-The Claimant had left his employment with the Fire Service.
+The claimant had left his employment with the Fire Service.

 The condition had become worse and was now chronic.
 This was in terms of this physical symptoms.
 His psychological symptoms were expected to improve over the next few years.

 The claimant received a total award of £62,000.
 His award for his pain suffering and loss of amenity was £16,000.
 He received additional awards in respect of loss of earnings.
 Future loss of earnings.

 He also received an award specifically for the loss of his employment as a Fireman.
 A job the claimant he deeply regretted having to leave because of his injuries.

 The panel of work accident solicitors have over 25 years experience helping injured people make work accident claims.